Where to Find Financial Help During the Coronavirus

 5. COVID-19 financial assistance with unemployment

 According to recent reports, over one million Australians are out of work.

 A few government initiatives to ease that burden are the JobSeeker Payment which works very much as the existing initiative that existed pre-COVID, and also the JobKeeper payment.
 Both are in their subsequent rounds, with a lowered payment amount.
 Sole traders, and casuals who have been working at a workplace for over a year are also eligible for this payment.

 If you’re worried about your upcoming credit card bill, some credit card providers are helping out by waiving monthly fees and charges.
 Get in touch with your credit card provider and find out how you might reduce your repayments in the short term.
 If you need help to negotiate your payment terms, visit the National Debt Hotline

 7. Help with phone bills

-Optus are allowing customers to put their current plans on hold if there’s no need for the service (in the case of small business) and are waiving late payment fees until 30 April.
-Vodafone are waiving late fees and have introduced a $10 Stay Connected Cap Plan.
+Optus are allowing customers to put their current plans on hold if there’s no need for the service (in the case of small business).
+Vodafone are waiving late fees and have committed to reduce their data overage cost to $5/GB.